georgemandis/bubo-rss/README.md

 The quickest way is to remix the project on Glitch:
 [https://glitch.com/edit/#!/bubo-rss](https://glitch.com/edit/#!/bubo-rss)

+There is also a `glitch` branch on this repo if you'd prefer to start there.

-Just changed some feeds in `./config/feeds.json` file and you're set!
+Just change some feeds in `./config/feeds.json` file and you're set!
 If you'd like to modify the style or the template you can changed `./public/style.css` file or the `./config/template.html` file respectively.

 <a id="netlify"></a>
 ## Deploying to Netlify